hashicorp/terraform-provider-google/website/docs/r/netapp_volume.html.markdown

   Backup configuration for the volume.
   Structure is [documented below](#nested_backup_config).

+* `large_capacity` -
+  (Optional)
+  Optional.
+Flag indicating if the volume will be a large capacity volume or a regular volume.

+* `multiple_endpoints` -
+  (Optional)
+  Optional.
+Flag indicating if the volume will have an IP address per node for volumes supporting multiple IP endpoints.
+  Only the volume with largeCapacity will be allowed to have multiple endpoints.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.